Mejorando Mi Hogar Blog

 For his part the Writer and Co-Director Adrian de Molina gives the voice to the guard of the pantheon, the one who enters the mausoleum of Ernesto de la Cruz, when Miguel takes the guitar and says: “The guitar, is not”.

-Cameos or appearances of famous Mexicans
+Cameos or Celebrity appearances in coco

 The land of COCO’s dead is full of cameos or special appearances by Mexican celebrities, who, as Lee Unkrich commented, “some will only be recognized by the people who grew up in Mexico.”
 Coco Director Lee Unkrich told us.

 Co-Director and Writer Adrian Molina told us that many of the cameos were inspired by the fact that they only had one chance to show those characters, Mexican icons who throughout history used their art to change the world.
-In COCO are the role models for Miguel, who wants to use music to connect, but has no role models, they let these characters be their model to inspire and push him.
+In COCO are the role models for Miguel, who wants to use music to connect, but has no role models, they let these characters be their models to inspire and push him.

-COCO, an all-time movie.
+COCO is an all-time movie.

-They told us that with COCO they wanted to make it a film with no time, that it doesn’t matter when you see it, but you see stretches there, even if you don’t know them, you know they were famous at some time.
+They told us that with COCO they wanted to make it a film in no time, that it doesn’t matter when you see it, but you see stretches there, even if you don’t know them, you know they were famous at some time.

 When you see Hector, he’s got some Cantinflas, he wears a vest and his pants to his hip, “we wanted these characters to exist in the movie, it feels like we’re back to the era of Mexican cinema.